zehengl/zehengl.github.io/_posts/2015-12-24-agile-scrum-notes-04.markdown

 title:  "Agile Scrum Note 04: Ceremonies"
 date:   2015-12-24
 author: Zeheng Li
+tags: [agile, scrum]
 ---

-This chapter covers the Scrum Ceremonies.
+Details of the Scrum ceremonies.

 # Time-boxing
   - Time-boxing is setting a fixed time limit to any activity and letting other characteristics such as scope vary.